With the collaboration of Multimedia Tech, Business managers today are adding multi-room audio-video systems to their place of business.

 Acknowledge the Elements the System

 Several different elements comprise a multi-room audio-video system.
 There are many additional options a user can add to a system, but there are a few basics.
-First, the consumer will need a A/V receiver
+First, the consumer will need an A/V receiver

 For the signal to be sent to more than two or three areas, a speaker selector or connector block can be added to the system to send signals to up to ten rooms.

-Many consumers choosing multi-room audio-video prefer to use speakers which mount in the wall or ceiling so that they effectively disappear.
+Many consumers choosing multi-room audio-video prefer to use speakers that mount on the wall or ceiling so that they effectively disappear.

-Next, each system must have at least one source.
 These sources can range from Pandora or Spotify to play online music to iPods and Blu-ray players.
 There can be many sources.

 There are available in many different forms, mostly depending on the type and quality of video transmission sent.

 Last, but certainly not least, each multi-room audio-video system needs to have controls.
-Depending on the complexity of the system, controls may be only at the source, or individual control pads may be placed in each room.
+Depending on the complexity of the system, controls maybe only at the source, or individual control pads may be placed in each room.